kwinso/qiwi-daemon/README.md

 import { QiWiDaemon } from "../src/qiwiDaemon";

-// This will force daemon to use JSON file to store sessions
-// Note: this will just configure your daemon const daemon = new QiWiDaemon({ database: 'json' });
+// This will force daemon to use JSON file to store sessions const daemon = new QiWiDaemon({ database: 'json' });

-// This function will be called when daemon is stated to use. daemon.listen("start", () => {
+// This function will be called when daemon is stated. daemon.listen("start", () => {
     console.log("Looks like somebody's watchin' my transactions!");